Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 In addition to the above, there are also many modern revisions or novelty decks that do not conform to any one of the traditional patterns.
-More information and examples of these can be found in the [article about new <span class="noun" lang="ja-Latn">Hanafuda</span>
+More information and examples of these can be found in the {%a new-manufacturers,article about new
-manufacturers](/articles/cards/japan/hanafuda/new-manufacturers/).
+<span class="noun" lang="ja-Latn">Hanafuda</span> manufacturers%}.

 ## The Cards in Depth